Tim024/contiki-ng-directional-antennas/README.md

 - os/dev/dir.c
 - os/dev/dir.h

 An example using tsch is available.
-By default, directional antennas are enabled.
+By default, directional antennas are enabled, and parameters are overwritten by device (see dev/dir.c and dir-arch.c).

 # RDAS